Harshal7797/Java-Applications/README.md

 #### Service
 Open a connection prepare
 #### Data Access Object (DAO)
-Prepares a Statement to be executed  and with the help of JDBC it would be
+Prepares a Statement to be executed  and with the help of JDBC it will connect to the database and retrieve the relevant information.
   ## Enhancements and Issues
    #### Enhancements
   1. Use Connection Polling